What is a Larke v Nugus request?

-A Larke v Nugus is made when you require a statement from the solicitor who originally prepared the disputed will.
-These statements are frequently requested as evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.
+A Larke v Nugus request is made when you ask the solicitor who prepared a disputed will to provide a statement about the circumstances in which it was prepared.
+These statements are frequently requested where the validity of a will is being challenged on the grounds of lack of testamentary capacity, undue influence or want of knowledge or approval.

-The name, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the preparation and execution of a will: Larke v Nugus WTLR 1033.
+The name, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the preparation and execution of a will.

-A Larke v Nugus request may seek some or all of the following information and documentation:
+A Larke v Nugus request may seek the following information and documentation:

 - How long the solicitor had known the deceased;